bodo-ai/PyDough/documentation/metadata.md

 Function deducers of this type have a type string of `"select argument"` and correspond to a function call that always returns a value of the same type as a specific argument.
 Verifiers of this type have the following additional key-value pairs in their metadata JSON object:

-- `value` (required): a non-negative integer indicating which argument to the function call should determine the output type of the function when called.
+- `value` (required): a non-negative integer indicating which input argument to the function call should determine the output type of the function when called.

 Below are several examples the JSON for such deducers: